oxylabs/chatgpt-scraper/README.md

 ## Practical Use Cases

-This API enables a wide range of applications for developers and data-focused teams.
+This ChatGPT scraper API opens a wide range of opportunities for developers and data-focused teams.

 1. **Building AI training datasets:** Collect diverse, real-world conversational data at scale for training or fine-tuning Large Language Models (LLMs).
 2. **SEO & competitor analysis:** Monitor how competitors' brands and keywords are represented in AI-generated search results.
-3. **Brand presence management:** Track brand mentions and content rankings to optimize your visibility strategies.
+3. **Brand presence management:** Track your brand mentions and content rankings to optimize your visibility strategies.

 ## Why Choose Oxylabs?